japila-books/apache-spark-internals/docs/ExecutorAllocationManager.md

 # ExecutorAllocationManager -- Allocation Manager for Spark Core

-`ExecutorAllocationManager` is responsible for dynamically allocating and removing xref:executor:Executor.adoc[executors] based on the workload.
+`ExecutorAllocationManager` is responsible for dynamically allocating and removing executor:Executor.md[executors] based on the workload.

-It intercepts Spark events using the internal link:spark-SparkListener-ExecutorAllocationListener.adoc[ExecutorAllocationListener] that keeps track of the workload (changing the <<internal-registries, internal registries>> that the allocation manager uses for executors management).
+It intercepts Spark events using the internal spark-SparkListener-ExecutorAllocationListener.md[ExecutorAllocationListener] that keeps track of the workload (changing the <<internal-registries, internal registries>> that the allocation manager uses for executors management).

-It uses link:spark-service-ExecutorAllocationClient.adoc[ExecutorAllocationClient], xref:scheduler:LiveListenerBus.adoc[], and xref:ROOT:SparkConf.adoc[SparkConf] (that are all passed in when `ExecutorAllocationManager` is created).
+It uses spark-service-ExecutorAllocationClient.md[ExecutorAllocationClient], scheduler:LiveListenerBus.md[], and ROOT:SparkConf.md[SparkConf] (that are all passed in when `ExecutorAllocationManager` is created).

-`ExecutorAllocationManager` is created when link:spark-SparkContext-creating-instance-internals.adoc#ExecutorAllocationManager[`SparkContext` is created and dynamic allocation of executors is enabled].
+`ExecutorAllocationManager` is created when spark-SparkContext-creating-instance-internals.md#ExecutorAllocationManager[`SparkContext` is created and dynamic allocation of executors is enabled].

-NOTE: `SparkContext` expects that `SchedulerBackend` follows the link:spark-service-ExecutorAllocationClient.adoc#contract[ExecutorAllocationClient contract] when dynamic allocation of executors is enabled.
+NOTE: `SparkContext` expects that `SchedulerBackend` follows the spark-service-ExecutorAllocationClient.md#contract[ExecutorAllocationClient contract] when dynamic allocation of executors is enabled.

 [[internal-properties]]
 .ExecutorAllocationManager's Internal Properties